Haiki Station: Station layout

-The station consists of a side and an island platform serving four tracks.
+The station consists of a side platform and an island platform serving four tracks.
 Track/platform 1 is a dead-end siding and juts into the other side of platform 2.
-It is used as by trains on the Sasebo Line to perform a switchback to continue their journey after stopping at the station as there is no through-track.
+It is used by trains on the Sasebo Line to perform a switchback to continue their journey after stopping at the station as there is no through-track.
 Track 3 is a through-track for Sasebo Line towards the Ōmura Line while tracks 4/5 are served by platforms 4 and 5, the island platform.
 The station building is a hashigami structure where station facilities are located on a bridge spanning the tracks, with entrances on both the east and west side of the tracks.
 On the bridge structure are located a waiting area, a kiosk, and a staffed ticket window with a Midori no Madoguchi facility.
 Elevators lead up from the station entrances to the bridge and from the bridge to the platforms.
 Parking for cars is provided at both the west and east entrances of the station and there is a designated parking area for bicycles.

 To the east of the station are multiple sidings and a turntable belonging to the maintenance depot or "driving centre" of the Nagasaki branch of JR Kyushu.